 I’m currently a PhD candidate at the University of Leeds.
 I received my master’s degree in philosophy from the University of Kansas in 2016.
 My MA thesis was entitled “Organisms and the extended self: a re-evaluation” and was supervised by Armin Schulz.
 I received my bachelor’s degree in philosophy (with a minor in cognitive science) from Hartwick College in 2014.

-My main areas of research are in the metaphysics of science (esp. biology), personal identity (esp. animalism), and death.
-I’m also interested in philosophy of mind and cognition, philosophy of science (broadly construed), and meta-metaphysics (esp. concerning methodology of metaphysics).
+My main areas of research concern the philosophy of science (esp. biology), metaphysics (esp. personal identity), and death.
+I’m also interested in philosophy of mind and cognition, and ethics (esp. medical ethics and bio-ethics).

 My PhD thesis is on animalism (i.e. the view that we are numerically identical to human animals rather than, say, “Lockean persons” or “souls”).
 In particular, I am applying an eliminativist version of Ontic Structural Realism to metaphysical problems surrounding biological individuality.
 I then demonstrate how approaching biological individuality in this way can help solve problems that arise in animalist conceptions of identity.
 As such, I am promoting a naturalised version of animalism that is grounded in biology and the philosophy of biology (or, more generally, in science/philosophy of science).

 My thesis is supervised by Ellen Clarke, Helen Steward, and Steven French.